-Tom Dundon, 46, is the principal owner and governor of the Carolina Hurricanes, after acquiring a majority stake in the franchise on Jan.
-11, 2018.
-Dundon is the Chairman and Managing Partner of Dundon Capital Partners, a Dallas-based private investment firm.
+Tom Dundon, 47, is the chief executive officer, owner and governor of the Carolina Hurricanes.
+Dundon is also the Chairman and Managing Partner of Dundon Capital Partners, a Dallas-based private investment firm.
 His investment activities have spanned the entertainment, healthcare, real estate and hospitality, technology, automotive and financial services sectors.

 Dundon also serves as a director for OTO Development, a hotel development and management company headquartered in South Carolina, and for Redpoint Capital, an alternative credit manager.
 He has also made significant investments in real estate in Dallas and Aspen, CO, highlighted by his 2015 purchase of 2100 Ross Avenue, a landmark 33-story office building in downtown Dallas, where Dundon Capital Partners and Employer Direct Healthcare currently operate.